-There are many options for configuration keywords in an enterprise geodatabase.
-For each database management system (DBMS), a specific set of configuration keywords is created by default in the DBTUNE table of the geodatabase.
+For each database management system used to store enterprise geodatabases, a specific set of configuration keywords is available by default.
 In addition, the geodatabase administrator can add custom keywords.

 What are configuration keywords in an enterprise geodatabase?

-Configuration keywords are used to group parameters and parameter values under one heading (the keyword).
+Configuration keywords group parameters and parameter values under one heading (the keyword).
 The parameters and parameter values specify storage options for datasets in the geodatabase.
 The configuration keywords and their associated parameters and parameter values are stored in a system table in the geodatabase.

 How are configuration keywords used?